-King’s Cross St Pancras and Euston stations are huge hubs for train travel across the country and beyond.
-Choosing a hostel in the area means you’ll be perfectly placed for day trips outside the city, within minutes of several major Tube lines and save plenty of money that you can then spend on sightseeing.
-It’s also one of the best locations in London for budget-conscious travellers, thanks to its abundance of cheap restaurants and wide range of hostels – here’s our pick of the best.
+King’s Cross St Pancras station is a huge hub for train travel across the country and beyond.
+Choosing a hostel in the area means you’ll be perfectly placed for day trips outside the city and within minutes of several major Tube lines.
+It’s also one of the best locations in London for budget-conscious travellers, thanks to its abundance of cheap restaurants and wide range of hostels – here’s Culture Trip’s pick of the best.

 Offering clean (if quite compact) rooms, a comfy lounge area and an affordable all-you-can-eat breakfast every morning, Clink261 has done everything it can to create a home away from home.
 Social without being a party hostel, its laid-back vibe is more about low-key movie nights than raucous drinking games – perfect for anyone looking for a place to unwind after a long day of sightseeing.
 But if you are in the mood for a lively night out, directly over the road you’ll find The Water Rats bar, an intimate music venue that has hosted icons such as Bob Dylan and Oasis, and where you can discover a range of up-and-coming bands.

 A hostel chain that has been making waves across Europe, the Generator brand began at this London branch.
 Rooms are decorated with bold, rainbow-hued geometric shapes, and the huge bar is an offbeat combination of statement, London-themed feature walls, tartan and futuristic light fixtures (it also has a pool table and a daily happy hour).
 The bathrooms feel far more luxurious than the average hostel’s, there’s a great on-site café, free Wi-Fi in rooms and a dedicated ‘travel shop’ helmed by a team of experts who will point you towards the capital’s least-visited sights.